Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

 Kevin Durant Insights vs. the Clippers

-- Durant's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- Durant's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- The Clippers give up 113.1 points per contest, 12th-ranked in the league.
+- On defense, the Clippers have allowed 113.1 points per game, which is 12th-best in the league.

-- The Clippers allow 43.1 rebounds per game, ranking 13th in the league.
+- Conceding 43.1 rebounds per game, the Clippers are the 13th-ranked team in the NBA.

-- The Clippers are the 10th-ranked squad in the league, giving up 25 assists per game.
+- Allowing 25 assists per game, the Clippers are the 10th-ranked squad in the NBA.

 Kevin Durant vs. the Clippers